BetterThanTomorrow/calva/docs/site/customizing-jack-in-and-connect.md

 - `clj`: "Code to evaluate when the **Clojure** REPL has been connected.
     - The default is code that refer in the `repl-requires`/REPL utilities (like `source`, `doc`, etcetera).
 (Note that there is also a command to do this on demand.).
+    - Overriding the default replaces it.
+If you want to add code to be evaluated on connect this way, and keep the behaviour of auto-refering REPL utilities, you need to provide code for the latter (copy/pasting the default code will do).
+See also note below about concatenation of configurations.
     - The code will be evaluated *before* the `afterCLJReplJackInCode` in any [connect sequence](https://calva.io/connect-sequences/) used.
-    - Set to `null` to disable this feature.
-(The Settings linter will complain, but it works.)
 - `cljs`: Code to evaluate when the **ClojureScript** REPL has been connected.
     - The default is code that refer in the `repl-requires`/REPL utilities (like `source`, `doc`, etcetera).
 (Note that there is also a command to do this on demand.).
+    - Same deal with overriding the default as with `clj`.

-    - Set to `null` to disable this feature.
+Set either of these to `null` to disable the feature for that REPL type.
+(The Settings linter will complain, but it works.)

+!!!
+Note "For Clojure this is in addition to `afterCLJReplJackInCode`"

-NB: There are two mechanisms for evaluating code when a Clojure REPL is connected.
+    There are two mechanisms for evaluating code when a Clojure REPL is connected.
 The `afterCLJReplJackInCode` setting of custom connect sequences, and this `calva.autoEvaluateCode.onConnect.clj` setting.
-There is no fundamental difference between them.
+There is no _fundamental_ difference between them.
 This one has a default function of auto-refering in the Clojure REPL utilities.
 And it will be run *before* the connect sequence after-Jack-in code.

+!!!
+Note "All configured code is concatenated"
+    If you configure this both in User/global settings and in a Workspace, the workspace configured code will be concatenated on the user level code.
+Meaning both code snippets will be evaluated, first the User level code, then the Workspace level code.
+Also `null` disables the feature:

+    - If you use `null` in the User level code, you will disable the onConnect code evaluation for all workspaces that do not configure code for this.
+    - If you configure code on the User level it will be evaluated in all workspaces, except those that disable the feature by configuring `null`.

 ## Auto-evaluate Code at file/namespace load/evaluation

-You can also make Calva auto-evaluate code when a file has been loaded (manually using the Calva command for it) in the REPL.
+You can also make Calva auto-evaluate code when a file has been loaded in the REPL (via the Calva command for loading files).
 You add code for this via the `calva.autoEvaluateCode.onFileLoaded` setting.
-It also has two entries: `clj` and `cljs`, for the **Clojure** and **ClojureScript** REPL, respectively.
+Like with `onConnect` you provide code for `clj` and `cljs` separately.

-Note that the same substitution variables as with [custom commands](https://calva.io/custom-commands/) can be used here.
+* Note that [custom commands](https://calva.io/custom-commands/) substitutions are in play here as well.

-Calva's does not provide defaults for this setting.
+* Calva's does not provide defaults for this setting.
+* Merging works the same as with `onConnect`.

 ## Customizing Connect